brcly/linuwux-runtime/README.md

 - `WINEDLLOVERRIDES` and `PROTON_DISABLE_LSTEAMCLIENT` are set live by the library itself at load time (see Runtime table above) — not baked into any script.
 - `PROTON_DISABLE_LSTEAMCLIENT=1` bypasses Steam DRM/Steamworks checks some DenuvOwO packs trip on.
 It doesn't affect the Steam Overlay — that keeps working as long as `LD_PRELOAD` is appended rather than replaced (see Quick start).
+- The library announces its version on every load (`[linuwux] vX.Y.Z loaded (pid=...)`, printed to stderr regardless of `LINUWUX_DEBUG`) so it shows up in whatever log gets pasted for a bug report.
+Check it any time without launching a game via `linuwux --version` or `strings liblinuwux.so | grep linuwux`.
 - Confirmed working launched directly through the real Steam client (not just Lutris/Heroic/Faugus) with GE-Proton/CachyOS — the game's `LD_PRELOAD` does reach the process inside Steam's own pressure-vessel container.

 ## License